Reducing Marketplace Interference Bias Via Shadow Prices: Reducing Bias in Secondary Metrics

-Unlike its primary counterpart, it is not guaranteed that this RCT estimator will suffer from interference bias: since we are neither assuming structure on the secondary weights $w_{i,j}$ nor optimizing them directly, it is always possible to reverse-engineer a secondary metric that does not suffer from interference bias.
-However, practical metrics are typically not constructed in such an adverse manner, and it is therefore of interest to propose a less-biased estimator for the secondary treatment effect.
-To achieve this, we need to define an analog of the shadow price for secondary metrics.
-We begin by characterizing the local structure of the matching value function to extract an alternative interpretation of the shadow prices.
+{In Section~\ref{sec:rct-failure}, we established that the RCT estimator for the primary metric always suffers from interference bias.
+The same is not true for the RCT estimator for secondary metrics.
+Because we assume no particular structure on the {values} $\bm{\tilde{v}}$, it is possible to reverse-engineer a secondary metric that does not suffer from interference bias in any marketplace configuration.
+In practice, metrics are typically not constructed in such an adverse manner, and may indeed suffer from interference bias, justifying our desire to define an analog of the shadow price estimator for secondary metrics.
+We first propose a way to extend the notion of a shadow price to a secondary metric. }